lkodinsson/MARS/Fantasy/Archetypes.md

 ## Fighter

 No matter the reason, either to defend the weak, for honor, for glory, or for revenge, fighters are skilled in the arts of combat and warfare.
-Through the use of various combat maneuvers fighters vital to winning various conflicts of a physical prowess.
+Through the use of various combat maneuvers, fighters vital to winning various conflicts of a physical prowess.

 **Skills** Athletics (d6), Charisma (d6), Finesse, Martial, or Ranged (d8), Perception (d6)